mbajur/inner_performance/README.md

   # be considered slow.
   config.medium_duration_range = [200, 999]

+  # Set it to true to enable tracing of SQL queries and views rendering
+  config.traces_enabled = false

   # Rules for ignoring an event.
 There are two rules applied by default:
   # * sample_rates - operates on configured sample rate and drops events
   #   which do not got lucky when drawing a random number